Federal Agency Issues Alert For Raw Ground Turkey Products With Potential Link To Salmonella

 NEW OXFORD, Pa./WASHINGTON, D.C.
 (KDKA) — The U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) issued a public health alert for raw ground turkey products produced by a Pennsylvania company.

-FSIS said on Saturday that around 211,406 pounds of raw turkey products produced by Plainville Brands, LLC in December of 2020 may have a potential link to a recent Salmonella outbreak.
+FSIS said that around 211,406 pounds of raw turkey products produced by Plainville Brands, LLC in December of 2020 may have a potential link to a recent Salmonella outbreak.

 The affected products include the following: